technosmarter/payumoney-integration-PHP-kit/Readme.txt

 3. Verify Payment API included.

-You can <a href="https://technosmarter.com/contact">contact</a> form help & Support .
+You can contact on https://technosmarter.com/contact form help & Support .